 This post will outline the role relationships play in behaviour support, I will also outline some of the research led practices I have used.
 Before I start I do want to say that I have read studies I do not agree with.
 I also know that a huge number of studies conducted ON Autistic children/adults focus on strategies intended to normalise social behaviours which is a huge ethical issue.
 Fortunately I have had the opportunity to listen to and discuss elements of my practice with actually Autistic academics and practitioners.
 This has greatly shaped my approach and ethos towards behaviour support, I will also admit this has slanted my view of a lot of studies that remove the human element from behaviour and reduce the children to purely objects to study.
 To this end I fully expect some of the approaches in the post and the presentation to be a bit controversial and I am 100% sure that at least some of them will contravene your school (or center's) behaviour policy.

 Looking beyond “No apparent reason”.
-Does Behaviour Really come “Out of the Blue?”
+Internal Antecedents: Does Behaviour Really come "Out of the Blue?"
+Often overlooked, internal antecedents are an important element in behaviour support.
 This article is based on my experiences working with Autistic children who also communicate in ways we find challenging.
-We do our best to find patterns, clues and reasons for episodes of challenging behaviour.
-When a behaviour if displayed with no noticeable
+We do our best to find patterns, clues and reasons… Continue reading Does Behaviour Really come “Out of the Blue?”

-Keep up to date on our facebook page These are 10 simple ways to prevent challenging behaviour escalating by making small changes to your interaction.
+These are 10 simple ways to prevent challenging behaviour escalation by making small changes to your interactions.
 In our PBS training these are called active interventions.
-In reality there are thousands of these.
-Add yours to the comments below!
-Visual supports at all times – Social stories,
+In reality there are thousands of these, the better you know the child the more adept you will become at identifying the most effective strategies in your teacher's toolkit… Continue reading 10 Simple Strategies to Prevent Behaviour Escalation.

 Social stories are a tried and tested way of teaching social skills but for some learners they are too much.
 I needed a way to remind a student of the rules but in a way that didn't single them out as being the focus of the story.
 Some people will say this won't work as autistic children can't generalise.... but anyone who has worked with autism knows a lot of what people say is actually a myth or just does not apply to an individual.